-The Culture Journey is USC’s university-wide initiative to explore our values, align the supportive behaviors that bring those values to life, and develop opportunities to improve our systems, processes and culture.
+The Culture Journey is USC’s university-wide initiative to explore our values, align the supportive behaviors that bring those values to life and develop opportunities to improve our systems and processes.
 Our community is engaged in shaping our culture together.

 In October 2019, nearly 20,000 USC students, faculty and staff shared their voices on current and desired values at USC.
 The results of the Values Poll served as a starting point for conversations designed to capture the community’s feedback on values and behaviors.